 Logging in Using the Command Line Client (SnowSQL)¶

-SnowSQL is our next-generation command line client for connecting to Snowflake to execute SQL queries and perform all DDL and DML operations, including loading data into and unloading data out of database tables.
+SnowSQL is the command line client for connecting to Snowflake to execute SQL queries and perform all DDL and DML operations, including loading data into and unloading data out of database tables.

 Downloading and Installing SnowSQL¶

-After logging into the Snowflake web interface (see above), go to:
+After logging into the Snowflake web interface (see above for details), go to: